Kumana National Park Bird Watching Safari Tour

 - Bring binoculars/zoom camera

-- Put on neutral-colored clothing
+- Put on neutral-coloured clothing

 - Stay low during sighting